Scholarly Organizations & Collaborators

 University of Minnesota

-Center for German and European Studies (CGES) is one of only five "Centers of Excellence" supported by the DAAD in the United States and the only one in the Midwest.
+Center for German & European Studies (CGES) is one of only five "Centers of Excellence" supported by the German Academic Exchange Service (DAAD) in the United States and the only one in the Midwest.
 The research, training, and educational programs of CGES improve knowledge among teachers and students, strengthen innovative research, and yield significant economic and policy advantages.

 Center for Holocaust and Genocide Studies (CHGS), founded in 1997 by Dr. Stephen Feinstein, promotes academic research, education, and public awareness on the Shoah, other genocides, and current forms of mass violence.
 Three concepts form the core of CHGS’s approach: remembrance, responsibility, and progress.

 Immigration History Research Center (IHRC) preserves and promotes the history of the American immigrant experience.
 It acts in partnership with various ethnic communities, historical agencies, research specialists, educators, and many others.
 The IHRC develops and maintains a library and archival collection, provides research assistance, produces publications, and sponsors academic and public programs.

 Institute for Global Studies (IGS) creates an environment for students and scholars at the University of Minnesota to investigate the sets of interrelated processes forming today's increasingly interdependent world.
 IGS provides a vibrant curriculum for students, brings together scholars from diverse disciplines, and works with the community to create partnerships examining global issues.
 CAS is one of ten interdisciplinary research centers that partners with IGS for administrative support.